| | |

 Classical Concerts

 We particularly recommend attending a classical concert.
-Performances are staged in grand concert halls, ornate opera houses and theatres, Baroque palaces, and ancient churches.
-All are magical at this time of year.
+Performances are staged in grand concert halls, ornate opera houses and theatres, Baroque palaces and ancient churches.
+All the concerts are magical at this time of year.

 Churches host the most wondrous Christmas concerts, such as: St. Nicholas, Tyn, St. Martin in the Wall and St. Giles in the Old Town; St. Clements, St. Salvator and St. Francis at Charles Bridge;